-The bill amends the title of Chapter 5-14.1 from "The Human Trafficking Prevention Notice Act" to "The Human Trafficking Prevention Notice and Training Act."
+The bill amends the title of Chapter 5-14.1 of the General Laws from "The Human Trafficking Prevention Notice Act" to "The Human Trafficking Prevention Notice and Training Act."
 It introduces new definitions, including "human trafficking awareness training," which encompasses various components aimed at educating hospitality employees about human trafficking, such as the definition of human trafficking, guidance on identifying at-risk individuals and signs of trafficking, differences between labor and sex trafficking specific to the hotel sector, the role of hospitality employees in reporting, and contact information for the National Human Trafficking Hotline.

 Statutes affected: